-Most bikes used to transport kids have either a bucket up front or in the rear with buckles to keep them safe.
-This is a great option for families who live the cycling lifestyle, who commute by bike, and are willing to make the investment in a bike specifically for riding with their kids.
+Most bikes used to transport kids have either a bucket up front or in the rear with buckles to keep them safe, OR a long rack on the back to install a bike seat.
+Cargo bikes are a great option for families who live the cycling lifestyle, who commute by bike, and are willing to make the investment in a bike specifically for riding with their kids.

 The innovative Weehoo iGo is another type of trailer-cycle that allows the child to pedal along in a recumbent-type seat.
 Kids as young as 2 can ride in the seat and have the option to sit back and relax (or sleep) rather than pedal.

 Toddlers can walk, toddle, and scoot along until they gain the confidence to lift their feet and coast.
 Regardless of whether they start at 18 months, 3 years old, or 5 years old, we recommend all kids start on a balance bike rather than a pedal bike.
 It allows them to gain the feel for balancing a bike prior to adding pedals to the mix.

 For kids who start on a balance bike at a young age, they generally are able to move to a pedal bike without training wheels at a much earlier age (some as early as 2.5 or 3) than those who started directly on a bike with training wheels.
 Of course, training wheels aren’t always bad (we’ve used them)!
 If your child is on a bike with training wheels, it is important to raise them periodically so the bike is slightly unstable and your child begins to learn to balance on their own.

 Kids are hugely influenced by what they see their parents doing.
 If you are going for bike rides and are enthusiastic about cycling yourself, kids will want to try biking too.
-You can also show them youtube videos of kids riding or invite friends or neighborhood kids over who enjoy riding their bikes.
+You can also show them YouTube videos of kids riding or invite friends or neighborhood kids over who enjoy riding their bikes.
 Fun is contagious!

 Keep rides short, and let your child dictate how long they want to ride for.
 If they say they want to go home, go home.
 Find a fun destination (the playground, a BMX park, the ice cream parlor) and make it more about the fun of the outing than about cycling itself.

-Next to the speaker he has a “fun” bell that our son can reach and ring every time he remembers he’s having fun (which is a lot).
+Next to the speaker, he has a “fun” bell that our son used to reach and ring every time he remembered he was having fun (which was a lot).
 The benefit of the seat is the ability to talk to your kiddo easily, and they talk about things they see, adventures they are going to have, and the day at school.